Native PlantS

 Overview

-Join Clallam Conservation District (CD) each spring for our annual Native Plant Sale—your chance to support local ecosystems, beautify your landscape, and discover the many benefits of gardening with hardy, habitat-friendly native plants!
+Each year Clallam Conservation District (CCD) holds an annual Native Plant Sale—your chance to support local ecosystems, beautify your landscape, and discover the many benefits of gardening with hardy, habitat-friendly native plants!

 How It Works